 LOCATION: DESIRE LAB

 Desire Lab offers local and visiting artists safe space to explore, investigate, and pursue their creative desires.

 $49 First 5 Early Bird Tickets

 $59 Regular Pre-Registration

 DATE AND TIME

-As a devotee of authentic human connection, Melissa assists clients in deep levels of healing and transformation, through intimacy coaching, hypnosis and holistic sex education counseling, classes and workshops.
-Melissa believes in being tastefully explicit so that her clients and students can learn in a clear and empowered way.
+As a devotee of authentic human connection, Melissa assists clients in deep levels of transformation and education, through intimacy coaching and clinical hypnosis and somatic sex education.
+Her holistic sex approach can be experienced through 1:1 or group counseling, classes and workshops where Melissa believes in being tastefully explicit so that her clients and students can learn in a clear and empowered way.

-Her mission is to help other’s experience a healthy, passionate, shame-free sex-life, free of mental blockages, fear, religious or cultural stigma.
+Her mission is to help other’s experience a healthy, passionate, shame-free sex-life and embodiment, free of mental blockages, fear, religious or cultural stigma.
 Whether you are seeking to shift an old pattern in your life, implement lasting change or learn new techniques – Melissa is your facilitator and Muse!

 In working somatically with the contemplation of the Gene Keys and intuitively through listening to body language, applying his study of humanity through theater and his own felt sense, Wren has enabled countless students to dance with joy, helped free insights locked in the body, brought people into a greater awareness of their sensual nature and even assisted in the healing of chronic disease.
 Wren’s goal is to help guide people into right relationship with the moment; to listen and respond appropriately to what is being called for in service to the highest good of all involved.
 He is an author in the published work, “Reinhabiting the Village,” a TEDx speaker and your muse for all things movement.